Hart199/pigtail/README.md

         }
     }

-After starting the node as normal, we can consume its endpoints using a [Node.js client](https://github.com/joeldudleyr3/pigtail/blob/master/client-js/client.js).
+After starting the node as normal, we consume its endpoints using a [Node.js client](https://github.com/joeldudleyr3/pigtail/blob/master/client-js/client.js).

 # Pre-requisites: